-If a prospective investor were to only have a small amount of cash, investing in property would be a slightly easier task as there are readily available funds that could be used.
+If a prospective investor were to only have a small amount of cash, property investment would be a slightly easier task as there are readily available funds that could be used.
 The other portion could be found via other means such as loans, instead.

 This would only happen if the seller is motivated enough to give the investor a loan to enable the investor to buy the property.
 There would be terms, however, that should be adhered to.
 This may include higher monthly payments instead of a down payment.
 The best way to go about this is to make decisions after obtaining legal advice from a lawyer.

 A plus point for this scheme would definitely be the elimination of the need to pay a hefty down payment.
 This works by signing a lease agreement that allows the investor to end in a sale.
 It should be noted that each RTO scheme is different and would take various lengths of time that the buyer should lease the property for.
 This could be any duration between 5 to even 20 years.